 Top of the pops with our mums are Tommee Tippee bottles, in particular, the Closer to Nature and wide neck options.
 These seem to be a favourite with mums transitioning their babies from breast to bottle.

 “I really liked Tommee Tippee for my kids.
-They went one then easily once off of boob.” – Jordan Byrne
+They went on easily once they were off of boob.” – Jordan B

-“I use the Tommee Tippee wide neck bottles and haven’t had any problems for all five of my kids.” – Coralie Ngarimu Maxwell
+“I use the Tommee Tippee wide neck bottles and haven’t had any problems for all five of my kids.” – Coralie M

 2. Dr. Brown’s